evenssalies/Machine-learning/README.md

 ## Programs

-- Perceptron (binary classification)
+- Perceptron for a binary classification.
-- Linear regression with a test set
+- Linear regression with a test set (no validation set?).
+- Classification without a test set.
+- Classification with a test set.
-- ...
+- Classification, Semi-Supervised Learning.

 [^1]: __Acknowledgments.__ I am grateful to Alexandre Mutel.